Do you have too much money to know what to do with? Then maybe you should choose one of the luxury cars in Forza Horizon 4 for your virtual garage.

 1966 Ford #2 GT40 MkII (Le Mans)

-Not only European cars are iconic.
+European cars aren’t the only ones that can be iconic.
 American manufacturer Ford earned much respect for their Ford GT40.
-When the MkII variant entered Le Mans with three teams and dominated the race, the audience was surely surprised as they even surpassed Ferrari in the standings.
+When the MkII variant entered Le Mans with three teams and dominated the race, the audience was stunned as they even surpassed Ferrari in the standings.

 Players can also unlock the Legendary Battle achievement with this car.
 You just have to beat a Ferrari 330 P4 in any race while driving a GT40.